jemgillam/jemgillam.github.io/source/_posts/2017-04-Jems-Graphs-is-Here.md

 {% asset_img FOX.png I love foxes, and have used the homepage demo to create this small fox graph which I will attempt to have crocheted by the end of #HandmadeHour tonight! %}

-PS for reading this far use the code <strong>BLOGBESTIES</strong> for 60% off of my Jem's Yarns site, so you can upload your own images to turn into graphs.
+PS for reading this far use the code <strong>BLOGBESTIES</strong> for 60% off of my [Jem's Graphs site](http://www,jemsgraphs.com), so you can upload your own images to turn into graphs.
 Just it add in the coupon code box when you sign up!